1. Submission procedure and workflow

 - PCJ Caption Figure.
 This style is used to format the captions below the figure.
 It also puts "Figure x." in bold typeface.

 - PCJ Reference.
-This style should be used for the Bibliography section of your article
+This style should be used to format the Reference section of your article.

 - PCJ Equation.
 This style can be used optionally to format isolated equations (i.e. equations not included in the text).